Skip to content

 This is not my first technology cycle.

 30+ years and $300M+ in technology commercialization across browsers, mobile, SaaS, Bitcoin, and AI.
-You've seen this pattern in your own industry — a disruptive technology forces firms to rethink their revenue model.
-The difference is having a structured way to act on it in days, not months.
+Every cycle follows the same pattern: a disruptive technology forces firms to rethink their revenue model.
+You’ve seen it in your own industry.
+What separates those that come out ahead is a structured way to act in months, not years.

 My skill is turning capability into revenue.